yargs/yargs/docs/advanced.md

 #### Testing a Command Module

-If you want to test a command in it's entirety you can test it like this:
+If you want to test a command in its entirety you can test it like this:

 ```js
 it("returns help output", async () => {